When the San Diego earthquake hit, these elephants formed a "alert circle" - ExBulletin

 The three adult females wiped their surroundings and soon gathered together, and it is a narrow circle around two 7 -year -old calves called Zuli and MKHAYA, according to San Diego Zoo wildlife alliance.

-Experts call this behavior a “alert circle”, which is the elephants of mothers in response when they see a threat.
+Experts call this behavior a “alert circle”, which is an elephants of response that appear when they see a threat.

-“Evades are very social, and they care about each other,” says Joshua Plutnik, Associate Professor of Psychology at Hunter College in New York.
+“The elephants are very social, and they take care of each other,” says Joshua Plutnik, Associate Professor of Psychology at Hunter College in New York.

 Plotnik says this instinct to protect each other is at the heart of the alert circle, a strategy to move together when the danger is close.

-He says: “They collect together, and adults from the outside face the outside, and then pushing younger individuals to the middle.”
+He says: “They collect together, and adults from the outside face the outside, and then they will push younger individuals to the middle,” he says.

 Plutnik says elephants can feel seismic vibrations through their feet and ears, to alert them to a possible danger.
-He recalls that it is not the only thing they can discover: something similar happened during the 2006 boxing day on 2006 in Southeast Asia.
+It is remembered that something similar happened similar during the 2006 boxing day in 2006 in Southeast Asia.

 “I heard the tales … from the elephants that respond before the large tsunami waves that reach the beaches of Thailand, for example, from the elephants that have fallen into a higher ground with other elephants.”